Avoiding Holiday and Wintertime Stress for Caregivers

 Relax and don’t forget about YOU.

-*Quick Tip: Just because you are invited to ten holiday parties does not mean you have to attend all of them.
+Just because you are invited to ten holiday outings does not mean you have to attend them all.
 Practice saying “no” and be realistic about your schedule and time.
 Spreading yourself too thin could cause additional stress in your life which will make caregiving even more difficult.
+And if saying “no” is not so easy for you, instead offer to reschedule time with people for January since most people have much more free time then.